COCOMO Overview | Source Line of Code (SLOC) | The Scale Drivers

 Based upon counts for each of these items, and the weighting factors and adjustment factors that Albrecht proposes, you can calculate a Total Function Point count.

-Costar converts the Function Point count into an equivalent number of SLOC, and uses that in the COCOMO equations to make its estimates.
+SystemStar converts the Function Point count into an equivalent number of SLOC, and uses that in the COCOMO equations to make its estimates.

-Using Costar
+Using SystemStar

 One component is always distinguished as "the current component".
-The name of the current component, the cost drivers you've assigned to it, and other data describing the current component are shown in the main Costar window.
+The name of the current component, the cost drivers you've assigned to it, and other data describing the current component are shown in the main SystemStar window.

 A given component may be made up of any number of subcomponents.
 When you create a new subcomponent, it becomes a subcomponent of the current component.
 It inherits values for each of its attributes from its parent component.
 The following attributes are inherited:

-A Costar estimate consists of:
+A SystemStar estimate consists of:

 When there is only a single component in an estimate, the SLOC value for the component is identical to the total SLOC value for the estimate.
 But when a component has subcomponents, the SLOC value is derived from the SLOC values of its subcomponents.

-Costar lets you specify SLOC values in three different ways:
+SystemStar lets you specify SLOC values in three different ways:

 1. You can explicitly enter a SLOC value such as 3,000.